kbooten/nightingale/readme.md

 ## Adding it to your browser

+The easiest way to install Nightingale is via the [Chrome Web Store](https://chrome.google.com/webstore/detail/nightingale/pplgdlbjfaoofpejfjebjgbjfabadnej).

+The directory in this repo called `extension` can also be downloaded and [installed directly](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/).

-*Nightingale* is highly personalized software; the regular expressions that match web-text to Keats's odes encode my no-doubt idiosyncratic interpretations of this verse.
-Still, Chrome users can install the extension by
+Nightingale is highly personalized software; the regular expressions that match web-text to Keats's odes encode my no-doubt idiosyncratic interpretations of this verse.

-1. navigating to `chrome://extensions/`
-2. clicking "Load Unpacked"
-3. loading this repo's folder `extension`

 Should someone else want to use *Nightingale* to fill their experience of the internet with literature other than Keats, `extension/patterns.js` can simply be filled with other `(regex, quote)` pairs.

 ## Other considerations